sarika-chaudhary/tdt/content/tales/nobel-econ.md

 ---
-title: Who Receives Nobel Prize in Economic?
+title: Who Receives a Nobel Prize in Economics?
 date: 2024-10-16
 tags:
   - nobel
   - economics
 ---
-## Introduction

 In the 56 years since its inception in 1969, ‘The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel’, popularly known as the Nobel Prize in Economics, has been awarded to 96 scholars.
-In this article, we examine the gender and geographical location of the recipients using data from the official website of Nobel prize .
+In this article, we examine the gender and geographical location of the recipients using data from the [official website](https://www.nobelprize.org/prizes/lists/all-prizes-in-economic-sciences/ ) of Nobel prize .
 The study finds that the Nobel prize has historically belonged to men affiliated to departments in the United States of America, with no representation from the third world countries.
 Rare instances have existed were scholars born in the global south have received the award, but in 84% of the cases, they had by then migrated to the USA and in 12% of the cases to the United Kingdom.
 There are only a few departments like the University of Chicago (USA) and Massachusetts Institute of Technology (MIT), Cambridge, USA where the award has gone multiple times, thus indicating a close community of researchers engaged in research which has time and again attracted the selection committee (Smith & Ryan, 2024).

 While we have data on the gender and country of birth for all the scholars, the data on the affiliation during the time of the award is missing for two recipients of the prize: Gunnar Myrdal (1974) and Friedrich von Hayek (1974).
 In cases where in the laureate was associated to two departments at the same time, the first mentioned affiliations have been taken here.

-## Gender
+## Gender Imbalance

 Till now, there has been only three women who had received the prize: Elinor Ostrom (2009), Esther Duflo (2019) and Claudia Goldin (2023).
 All the women scholars were parts of departments in the USA at the time of the receipt of the awards, and while two of them were born in USA, one was born in France.